vanitha2601/tradingApplication/README.md

 The Trading Application is a service designed to execute trading algorithms (Algos) based on received signals.
 The application is structured to handle a variety of signals, each representing specific trading instructions.

+# Solution Considered

+**TASK :**

+While the current ‘TradingApplication’ code only has three signals, once in production it is expected that up to 50 new signals will be added per month (600 after year one, 1200 after year two etc).

+**Solution**

+When we get the new signals we cannot add more signals in the switch case and it is hard to understand and will get performance issue.

+**To avoid this issue :**

+We can use Map or database and also we can use JSON File. i have added JSON file to keep the new signals and corresponding their actions to get.
+And based on their signal we can send a http request and get the response.
+We no need to modify the class files and even when we get new signals we can add it to the JSON files.

 # Features
 Process trading signals and apply appropriate trading algorithms.